-Lead lined cabinets are utilized across a wide variety of industries including hospitals, nuclear medicine and the nuclear power industry.
+MarShield designs and manufactures lead lined cabinets that are utilized across a wide variety of industries including hospitals, nuclear medicine, and nuclear power industry.
 Some of the applications of shielded cabinets are for storing radioisotopes, radioactive waste, and providing shielding while operating x-ray tubes and protecting sensitive electronic devices from external radiation damage.

 Features and Designs